Morden College: Turkey Company period (1708–1826)

 Subsequent donations to the college by prominent Turkey merchants and their wives helped assure that the college would survive.
 Lysons recorded those donors and the totals of their gifts:

-East India Company Period (1827–1884)
+East India Company period (1827–1884)

 The first British East India Company Trustee was William Astell.
 He held the position from 1827 to 1847.
 John Lubbock was Chairman of the Trustees from 1873 to 1889.

-Court of Aldermen of the City of London Period (1884 – )
+Court of Aldermen of the City of London period (1884–present)

 During the 20th century, admission requirements were amended so that the college could accommodate women and married couples, and several new buildings were added.
+Today, Morden College is a Grade I listed building (designated 19 October 1951), and functions as a retirement home.
 The college also manages other homes in Blackheath and in Beckenham.

-Today, it functions as a retirement home.
+In October 2023, the John Morden Centre, a day centre at Morden College designed by Mæ, won the Stirling Prize for architecture.

+In November 2023, Galliard Homes, in a joint venture with Singaporean partner City Developments Limited, acquired the 13.8-acre Morden Wharf development in Greenwich from Morden College and its partner LandsecU+I.